The Public Paperfolding History Project

 1960

-A more sophisticated version of the design appears as 'The Helicopter' in 'Paper Folding Fun' by Robert Harbin, which was published by Oldbourne in London in 1960.
+As 'The Helicopter' in 'Paper Folding Fun' by Robert Harbin, which was published by Oldbourne in London in 1960.

 1963

-The same design appears as 'Whirlybird' in 'Folding Paper Toys' by Shari Lewis and Lillian Oppenheimer, which was first published by Stein and Day, Inc in the USA in 1963.
+As 'Whirlybird' in 'Folding Paper Toys' by Shari Lewis and Lillian Oppenheimer, which was first published by Stein and Day, Inc in the USA in 1963.

-The design also appears in an article in the issue of The Australian Women's Weekly for 5th May 1963, whoch was extracted from 'Folding Paper Toys'.
+In an article in the issue of The Australian Women's Weekly for 5th May 1963, whoch was extracted from 'Folding Paper Toys'.

-A similar design appears in 'Fell's Guide to Papercraft: Tricks, Games and Puzzles' by Walter B Gibson, which was published by Frederick Fell Inc in New York and George McLeod Ltd in Toronto in 1963.
+In 'Fell's Guide to Papercraft: Tricks, Games and Puzzles' by Walter B Gibson, which was published by Frederick Fell Inc in New York and George McLeod Ltd in Toronto in 1963.